What is the mix ratio of my product?

 What should I do to obtain the best finish possible?

 Improper measuring and mixing cause most of the problems we see with epoxy products.
 Always double check the mix ratio of your project before pouring and mix thoroughly (see details above on proper mixing technique).

 Application temperature is also critical.
 Cool temperatures make the epoxy more difficult to work with, which can sometimes cause adverse results.
 Working as close to room temperature as possible will give you the easiest application (see above for more information).

 Lastly, when clamping pieces together in gluing applications be careful not to “over-clamp.”
 Too much clamp pressure can push out your epoxy resin and leave patchy areas which will not bond.
 The key to a strong bond is light pressure and using the correct filler.
 Allow yourself maximum clamp time and if a faster cure time is needed add heat with an incandescent light bulb.

 What tools can be used to apply MAS Epoxy?

 For coating and glassing a short nap 1/8” nylon bristle roller, plastic squeegee or disposable brush can be used.
 For bonding a glue brush or a squeegee with notches cut into the edge can be used.

 What surface preparation is needed prior to applying epoxy coatings?

 All surfaces should be cleaned of any contaminates, such as oil, grease and pooled water.
 Light sanding is recommended.
-A clean cloth moistened with isopropyl alcohol or plain water may be used to clean surfaces and remove dust.
+A clean cloth moistened with denatured alcohol or plain water may be used to clean surfaces and remove dust.
 DO NOT use acetone or a tack cloth to clean the surface.